 The market seems to have accepted that a recession is on its way, but there seems to be a widely held view that it won’t arrive until December at the earliest, and possibly not until well into 2023.
 This is probably partly due to the strong U.S. jobs market and partly down to people just assuming that the descent toward the next recession will follow historical precedent and be relatively leisurely.
 However, the jobs market is a lagging indicator, not a forward‑looking one—it is not a useful harbinger of recession.
 And the speed at which fundamentals have weakened this year have convinced me that this recession will come much quicker than we’d usually expect.

 There also seems to be a consensus that when the recession comes, it will be shallow.
 I’m not so sure.
 Although household and corporate balance sheets are in good shape, meaning there are few imbalances in the economy, the number of headwinds the global economy still faces looks very ominous to me.
 There are further rate hikes to come, the war in Ukraine is rumbling on, China’s zero‑COVID policy is still in place, and the energy crisis has not been resolved.
 So while I think the next recession may be short‑lived, I also think it may cut deeper than expected.

-For these reasons, I currently hold my longest‑ever duration position in our global multi‑sector and USD‑hedged international bond funds.
+For these reasons, I currently hold my longest‑ever duration position in my portfolios.
 So far, we’ve focused primarily on U.S. long duration positions as the U.S. is further in the hiking cycle than Europe and will therefore likely finish sooner.
-We’ve also started to move down the curve as the long end appears to have become more anchored following central bank hikes—having started by adding duration at the 10‑year level, we’re now looking at two‑year Treasuries.
+We’ve also started to move down the curve as the long end has become more anchored following central bank hikes—having started by adding duration at the 10‑year level, we’re now looking at two‑year Treasuries.